You are here

 - M. Malcolm Mousseau, Principal of Secondary

-- Mme Amy Murray, Director of Early Childhood
+- Mme Amy Murray, Principal of Early Childhood

 Mme Nicola Abrioux-Camirand is our Principal of Elementary.
 Recognized for her ongoing academic work in second language instruction and the benefit of early introduction into French immersion environments, Nicola completed her Masters in Education degree in 2008.